wardylim/E-Screen/README.md

 ' Automatically runs every time a slide changes
 Sub OnSlideShowPageChange(ByVal Wn As SlideShowWindow)
+    Dim currentSlide As Long
+    currentSlide = Wn.View.CurrentShowPosition

-    ' If we are on Slide 1, stop the timer (so it doesn't keep looping) If Wn.View.CurrentShowPosition = 1 Then
+    ' Check which slide we are on and set the timer
-        StopInactivityTimer
+    If currentSlide = 1 Then
+        ' Slide 1: Stop the timer so it stays here indefinitely StopInactivityTimer

+    ElseIf currentSlide >= 2 And currentSlide <= 7 Then
+        ' Slides 2 through 7: Wait 15 seconds (15000 milliseconds)
+        StartDynamicTimer 15000

     Else
-        ' If we are on any other slide, start/reset the 2-minute timer StartInactivityTimer
+        ' All other slides (8 and beyond): Wait 1.5 minutes (90000 milliseconds)
+        StartDynamicTimer 90000
     End If
 End Sub